-Most students manage the change really well but if you have any problems, please don't hesitate to ask for help as there is plenty of support available from the Office of the Dean of Students.
+Most students adapt really well but if you have any problems, please don't hesitate to ask for help as there is plenty of support available from the Office of the Dean of Students.

-The Student Support teams are based at the accommodation helpdesk on de Havilland, (based next to the Student Union shop) or in B440 in the Hutton Hub on College Lane.
+The Residence Life and Safeguarding team are based at the accommodation helpdesk on de Havilland, (based next to the Premier campus shop) or in B440 in the Hutton Hub on College Lane.

 You can email the team on email@example.com

-To call during office hours, see our housing services page for the right phone number.
+To call during office hours, see our Student Support and Welfare page for the right phone number.

 Out of hours support

-As well as the Student Support Officers, there's a team of Resident Assistants (also known as RAs) on each campus that live in residences to provide a familiar face and peer support for fellow students as well as playing a key role in the community.
+As well as the Residence Life Officers, there's a team of Resident Assistants (also known as RAs) on each campus that live in residences to provide a familiar face and peer support for fellow students as well as playing a key role in the community.
 The RAs work on a rota system and provide support outside of office hours 365 days of the year.

 Our RAs have been trained to a high standard and can provide help and support with most problems that may arise.
 They are visible and approachable and if you are unsure about anything you can talk to an RA in confidence.